Associated Higgs boson production with $Z$ boson in the minimal $U(1)_X$ extended Standard Model: production at the high energy colliders

-The $Zh$ production cross section is deviated from its SM prediction by the contribution from the $Z^\prime$ boson mediated process.
-To evaluate this deviation which may be observed at the future electron-positron collider, we calculate the $Zh$ production cross section by setting the model parameters from the HL-LHC prospective bound, namely, $M_{Z^\prime}=7.5$ TeV and $g_X={g_X}^{\rm max}$ as a function of $x_H$ shown in Fig.~\ref{gxmax}.
-In Fig.~\ref{Zpll}, we show the $Zh$ production cross section for $x_H=-1.2$ as a function of the center-of-mass energy $\sqrt{s}$ of the electron-positron collider (blue, solid) along with the SM prediction in the limit of $M_{Z^\prime} \to \infty$ (red, dashed).
+The $Zh$ production cross section deviates from its SM prediction by the contribution from the $Z^\prime$ boson mediated process.
+To evaluate this deviation which may be observed at the future electron-positron collider, we calculate the $Zh$ production cross section by setting the model parameters from the HL-LHC prospective bound, namely, $M_{Z^\prime}=7.5$ TeV and $g_X$ can be found from Fig~\ref{gX-MZp}.
+In Fig.~\ref{Zpll}, we show the $Zh$ production cross section for $x_H=-\frac{4}{3}$ as a function of the center-of-mass energy $\sqrt{s}$ of the electron-positron collider (blue, solid) along with the SM prediction in the limit of $M_{Z^\prime} \to \infty$ (red, dashed).
 The interference between the $Z$ and $Z^\prime$ boson mediated processes reduces the $Zh$ production cross section from its SM prediction.
 As expected, as the collider energy is raised, the deviation becomes larger.

-Let us define the deviation of the $Zh$ cross section of the minimal $U(1)_X$ model ($\sigma_{U(1)_X}$) from the SM predication ($\sigma_{SM}$) by \bea Deviation[\%] = \left|1-\frac{\sigma_{U(1)_X}}{\sigma_{SM}} \right| \times 100 \, \%. \eea For three different values of $x_H$, we show in Fig.~\ref{dev1} the deviation as a function of the collider energy.
+Let us define the deviation of the $Zh$ cross section of the minimal $U(1)_X$ model ($\sigma_{U(1)_X}$) from the SM predication ($\sigma_{SM}$) by \bea Deviation[\%] = \left|1-\frac{\sigma_{U(1)_X}}{\sigma_{SM}} \right| \times 100 \, \%. \eea For three different values of $x_H$, we show in Fig.~\ref{Zpll} the deviation as a function of the collider energy.
 With its very clean environment, the electron-positron collider allows us to measure the $Zh$ production cross section very precisely, say, an ${\cal O}(1\, \%)$ level of precision.
-In Fig.~\ref{dev1}, we can see that for $x_H=-1.2$ the deviation from the SM cross section can be tested at a 1 TeV electron-positron collider.
+In Fig.~\ref{Zpll}, we can see that for $x_H=-\frac{4}{3}$ the deviation from the SM cross section can be tested at a 1 TeV electron-positron collider.
 In Fig.~\ref{dev2}, we show the deviations as a function of $x_H$ for three different collider energies.

-The largest deviation is obtained for $x_H \simeq -1.2$.
+We calculate the deviations of the $Zh$ production cross section at the electron positron collider from Eq.~(\ref{devilc}).
+The deviations for different $\sqrt{s}$ and $M_{Z^\prime}$ are shown in the left panel of Fig.~\ref{dev3} for $x_H=-\frac{4}{3}$.
+That for different $x_H$ fixing $M_{Z^\prime}$ at 7.5 TeV are shown in the right panel of Fig.~\ref{dev3}.
+Different contours for deviations in units of \% are shown in yellow.
+We find that a deviation in the cross section is around or below $10\%$ for $\sqrt{s}=1$ TeV and $M_{Z^\prime}=$ 7.5 TeV.
+The deviation decreases to the level of $1\%$ at $\sqrt{s}=250$ GeV.